-Non-Priority Broadband Projects: Applications will be scored based on applicants' clear and concise commitments to offer, for at least ten years after the closeout of the construction phase, in alignment with NTIA guidance about the period of federal interest in BEAD projects, affordable service at speeds of 100/20 Mbps or faster with technology other than end-to-end fiber to BEAD-funded locations, at prices that will baseline from the applicable affordable benchmark defined in section 2.13.2:
+Non-Priority Broadband Projects: Applications will be scored based on applicants' clear and concise commitments to offer, for at least five years after the closeout of the construction phase, affordable service at speeds of 100/20 Mbps or faster with technology other than end-to-end fiber to BEADfunded locations, at prices that will baseline from the applicable affordable benchmark, defined in section 2.13.2 as \$75 per month for Non-Priority Broadband Projects, with adjustments for inflation:

-- a.
-Equal to or less than the affordable benchmark: 54 Points - b.
-101 125 percent of the affordable benchmark: 40 Points - c.
-126 150 percent of the affordable benchmark: 25 Points - d.
-151 175 percent of the affordable benchmark: 10 Points - e.
-176 200 percent of affordable benchmark: 5 Points - f.
-Greater than 200 percent of the affordable benchmark or applications that do not make a commitment to affordable pricing of 100/20 Mbps: 0 Points - b.
+a.
+Equal to or less than the applicable affordable benchmark, initially \$75 per month: 54 Points

+- b.
+100 to 125 percent of the applicable affordable benchmark, initially \$75.01 to \$93.75 per month: 40 Points - c.
+125 to 150 percent of the applicable affordable benchmark, initially \$93.76 to \$112.50 per month: 25 Points - d.
+150 to 175 percent of the applicable affordable benchmark, initially \$112.51 to \$131.25 per month: 10 Points - e.
+175 to 200 percent of the applicable affordable benchmark, initially \$131.26 to \$150 per month: 5 Points - f.
+Greater than 200 percent of the applicable affordable benchmark, initially \$150 per month, or applications that do not make a commitment to affordable pricing of 100/20 Mbps: 0 Points - c.
 Fair Labor Practices - i.
 Description: As explained in Section IV.C.1.e of the BEAD NOFO, "eligible applicants must give priority to projects based on an applicant's demonstrated record of and plans to be in compliance with federal labor and employment laws.
 New entrants without a record of labor and employment law compliance must be permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects."
-Accordingly, the BDO will request documentation from subgrantee and all contractors and subcontractors to demonstrate a record of compliance with federal labor and employment laws and score it as shown below as part of the application process.

-- ii.
-Scoring: - Did not provide documentation of demonstrated record of compliance or forward-looking commitments = 0 Points. - Provided compelling documentation on demonstrated record of compliance, and documentation of forward-looking commitments to comply.
-In the case of new entrants, the documentation of forwardlooking commitments alone will suffice. = 34 Points. - 2.
+Accordingly, the BDO will request documentation from subgrantee and all contractors and subcontractors to demonstrate a record of compliance with federal labor and employment laws and score it as shown below as part of the application process. - ii.
+Scoring: - Did not provide documentation of demonstrated record of compliance or forward-looking commitments = 0 Points. - Provided compelling documentation on demonstrated record of compliance, and documentation of forwardlooking commitments to comply.
+In the case of new entrants, the documentation of forward-looking commitments alone will suffice. = 34 Points. - 2.
 Secondary Criteria (Required for All Subgrantee Selection) - a.
-Project Readiness Technical Demonstration - i.
-Description: Examples of an eligible applicant's technical demonstration include a clear and concise project description, commitment to offering service for a minimum of ten years, a realistic project schedule that syncs with broadband infrastructure to be provided and the project budget, and clear documentation of areas to be served.
-Eligible applicants should also provide evidence of experience with similar infrastructure deployments and service offerings. - ii.
-Scoring: - Poor demonstration: The application provides enough information for the reviewers to confirm that the project is feasible, but a qualified ISP could not execute the project based on the descriptions provided alone. = 0 Points.
+Broadband Data Submission - Description: Texas Government Code Section 4901.0106 says that "the [broadband] office shall establish eligibility and award criteria for making awards under this chapter for each applicable notice of funds availability...
+In establishing eligibility and award criteria, the office shall... give preference to an applicant that provided the information requested by the office under Section 490I.0105 or 490I.01061."
+This factor is included in the rubric to meet this statutory requirement specific to Texas.